 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows that the project area is not within the boundaries of a National Register of Historic Places (NRHP)-eligible /listed Traditional Urban Center / Historic District.
+The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), shows that the project area is within the boundaries of the National Register of Historic Places (NRHP)-eligible Playa de Ponce Historic District.
+Through this review, the following eligible and listed NRHP properties have been identified within a 1/5 mile radius to the project area: